 Corel Painter

-Another digital painting software, Corel Painter stands out thanks to its vast amount of brushes and customization options — in addition to the overall advanced interface and tools it offers creatives.
-Perfect for use with a stylus, Corel Painter helps save time with a vast amount of options.
+Another digital painting software, Corel Painter stands out thanks to its vast amount of brushes and customization options—in addition to the overall advanced interface and tools it offers creatives.
+Perfect for use with a stylus, Corel Painter helps save time with a ton of options.

 Corel Painter pros: